rust-embedded/awesome-embedded-rust/README.md

 - [rmk](https://github.com/HaoboGu/rmk): Mechanical keyboard firmware for stm32/rp2040, supports vial/dynamic keymap/eeprom, written in Rust
 - [anne-key](https://github.com/ah-/anne-key): Alternate keyboard firmware for the Obins ANNE Pro
 - [μLA](https://github.com/dotcypress/ula): Micro Logic Analyzer for RP2040
-- [air-gradient-pro-rs](https://github.com/jonlamb-gh/air-gradient-pro-rs): Bootloader, firmware and CLI tools for the AirGradient PRO
+- [air-gradient-pro-rs](https://github.com/jonlamb-gh/air-gradient-pro-rs): Bootloader, firmware, and CLI tools for the AirGradient PRO
 - [Stabilizer](https://github.com/quartiq/stabilizer): Firmware for a DSP tool used in quantum physics experimentation, includes telemetry via MQTT and run-time configuration
 - [Booster](https://github.com/quartiq/booster): Firmware for an RF power amplifier, including telemetry via MQTT and run-time configuration
 - [Thermostat EEM](https://github.com/quartiq/thermostat-eem): Firmware for a multi-channel temperature controller used in physics experiments
-- [Card/IO ECG](https://github.com/card-io-ecg/card-io-fw): Firmware for a business-card sized ECG device with Wifi connectivity
+- [Card/IO ECG](https://github.com/card-io-ecg/card-io-fw): Firmware for a business-card-sized ECG device with Wifi connectivity
 - [BillMcok](https://github.com/pmnxis/billmock-app-rs): Firmware for credit card terminal add-on hardware to install on Korean arcade machines
-- [LuLuu](https://github.com/fu5ha/luluu): Firmware for a custom RP2040-based display controller which streams animated images from a microSD card to a small LCD display.
+- [LuLuu](https://github.com/fu5ha/luluu): Firmware for a custom RP2040-based display controller that streams animated images from a microSD card to a small LCD display.

-## Old books, blogs and training materials
+## Old books, blogs, and training materials

-These materials may be outdated and reflect earlier practices, but might still be useful for reference.
+These materials may be outdated and reflect earlier practices, but they might still be helpful for reference.

 -   [Exploring Rust on Teensy](https://branan.github.io/teensy/) by @branan — Beginner set of articles on getting into embedded dev in Rust.
 -   [Pragmatic Bare Metal Rust](http://www.hashmismatch.net/pragmatic-bare-metal-rust/) A starter article about starting Rust development on STM32 microcontrollers (cubeMX + FFI).